2012 NorthWest PA College Elevator Pitch Competition Winners Announced at eCenter@LindenPointe

-HERMITAGE, PA May 3, 2012 - The eCenter@LindenPointe, a new business incubator located in Hermitage, PA, is pleased to announce the winners of the 2012 NW PA College Elevator Pitch Competition.
+HERMITAGE, PA – May 3, 2012 - The eCenter@LindenPointe, business incubator located in Hermitage, PA, is pleased to announce the winners of the 2012 NW PA College Elevator Pitch Competition.
 Twenty‐five teams from five schools (Allegheny College, Grove City College, University of Pittsburgh, Pennsylvania State University and Youngstown State University) participated in the elevator pitch competition.

 The teams, made up of 1 – 6 students, were given three minutes to present an original business idea to a panel made up of four judges with business investment experience.
 The judges were Bob Jazwinski (JFS Wealth Advisors), Clancy Atkinson (PNC Wealth Management), Rich Epstein (Ekker, Kuster, McConnell & Epstein, LLP) and Tyler Hudson (Hudson Companies).